Making These Dietary Changes May Add Up To 13 Years To Your Life, Study Says

 According to the advanced data model, these longevity-focused changes in our nutrition intake are associated with an increased life expectancy of three to 13 years—and the sooner they're implemented, the better.

-The following increases in life expectancy are expected with a sustained adoption of this optimal diet, according to the age an individual initially making the shift:
+The following increases in life expectancy are expected with a sustained adoption of this optimal diet, according to the age an individual initially makes the shift:

 - Age 20: 10.7 years for women, 13 years for men